 Bob Slayer (comedian, producer & co-director with Lucy Hopkins of Heroes of Fringe)

-Chris Sonnex (artistic director of the Bunker Theatre)
+Chris Sonnex (direct & former artistic director of the Bunker Theatre)

 Cleo Sylvestre (actor, writer & musician)